-Tried to get tickets on-site for the Gslleria Borghese, but not was available until a Thursday window.
-Then we gave it one more try through the Marriott close by and that bombed too.
+Tried to get tickets on-site for the Galleria Borghese, but none was available until a Thursday window.
+Then we gave it one more try through the Marriott close by and that bombed, too.
 Oh well, we’ll plan better next time.
-K&J and I had a drink and cheese platter at Harry’s Bar across the street from the Marriott and close to the entrance to the Borghese Gardens.
-After that we walked over to the Spanish Steps and the Church at the top of the steps.
+Kurtis (my grandson) and Jesse (my granddaughter-in-law and I had a drink and cheese platter at Harry’s Bar across the street from the Marriott and close to the entrance to the Borghese Gardens.
+After that, we walked over to the Spanish Steps and the Church at the top of the steps.

 From there we sauntered to the Pantheon and went inside with what seemed like thousands of others.
 Beautiful dome and chapels all around the inside of the Pantheon, which now functions as a Catholic church.